kamranahmedse/developer-roadmap/content/guides/design-patterns-for-humans.md

 **Programmatic example**

-Let's take an example of a zoo simulation where we have several different kinds of animals and we have to make them Sound.
+Let's take an example of a zoo simulation where we have several kinds of animals, and we have to make them Sound.
 Let's translate this using visitor pattern

 ```php
 // Visitee